fbpx

 When you export the GIF, you will see that the effects are added to all the layers, so you have a GIF with warmer tones and more contrast than the original.

-How To Edit A Single Frame Of A GIF
+Step 3: Edit A Single Frame Of A GIF By Adding A Clipping Mask

 Once you add the effect, you will notice the edit is added to all the frames below the layer you initially selected.
 You can look at the Timeline Panel to see which frames were affected.

-To do this, ensure the new Adjustment layer is directly above the layer to which you want the edit added.
+To ensure your edit only applies to one frame, ensure the new Adjustment layer is directly above the layer to which you want the edit added.
 Then, hold in Alt (Win) or Option (Mac) and hover your mouse between the adjustment layer and the frame layer until you see a downward arrow appear.
 Click to add the clipping mask.

 Once the clipping mask is added, you will see the downward arrow icon next to the adjustment layer’s thumbnail.
-This shows that the edit is only applied to the layer directly below it.
+This shows that the edit only applies to the layer directly below it.

-To edit the speed, also known as the frame rate or delay, you must ensure the Timeline Panel is open in your workspace.
-If you haven’t already, open the Timeline Panel by going to Window > Timeline.
+To edit the speed (also known as the frame rate or delay) you must ensure the Timeline Panel is open in your workspace.
+Open the Timeline Panel by going to Window > Timeline.

 If you look underneath each frame in the Timeline Panel, you will see a number showing how long the frame will show before switching to the next frame.
 The time is shown in seconds, so currently, each frame will be visible for 0.2 seconds.